OCamlPro/owi/example/define_host_function/README.md

 13
 ```

-To learn more, follow the link [life_game/](./life_game/) for a more advanced example
+To learn more, see our advanced [Game of Live] example
-based on the Conway's Game of Life that links several modules from different .wast files.
+based on the famous cellular automaton by Conway.
+It show how to link several modules from different `.wat` files.

+[Game of Life]: ./life_game